Leadingham History, Family Crest & Coats of Arms

 Contemporary Notables of the name Leadingham (post 1700) +

-- James C. Leadingham, American Democrat politician, Candidate in primary for Kentucky State House of Representatives 99th District, 1973, 1975
+- James C. Leadingham, American Democratic Party politician, Candidate in primary for Kentucky State House of Representatives 99th District, 1973, 1975

 - William C. Leadingham, American architect, known for his design of The William Lanford House, now a historic residence in Huntsville, Alabama